jsren/osdev-workshop/_pages/parts_2/keyboard.md

 The sets can be translated between one another, and the PS/2 Controller has a built-in ability to automatically translate Set 2 into Set 1 before the scan codes are placed into the Output Buffer.

 This translation is only available for the first PS/2 port, and if enabled in [bit 6](#accessing-the-configuration-register) of the controller configuration register.

+Translation may be enabled by default.
+Thus, in order to use scan code sets other than Set 1, you must first ensure that translation is disabled.

 ## Interrupts